lankydan/spring-data-cassandra/spring data cassandra.md

 }
 ```
 The `PersonRepository` extends `CassandraRepository`, marks down the table object it represents and the type that it's primary key is made up of.
-If you have used Spring Data before you will know that queries can be infered from their method names and if you didn't know that, well I just told you so now you do!
+If you have used Spring Data before you will know that queries can be inferred from their method names and if you didn't know that, well I just told you so now you do!

 Below is a quick run through on what query is generated for the method `findByKeyFirstNameAndKeyDateOfBirthGreaterThan`.
 ```sql